 Washburn University has numerous scholarship opportunities available to undergraduate students who have not completed a first baccalaureate degree.
 Each year Washburn University awards millions of dollars in scholarships.
 Students must have a cumulative GPA of 3.00 or higher to qualify for Academic Scholarships and most Departmental Scholarships.

 A grant is a type of financial aid that is generally not repaid and whose source could be through federal, state, or university funds.
 Grants are typically awarded to students with financial need.
-File your Free Application for Federal Student Aid (FAFSA) each year by Washburn University's November 15th priority date (beginning with the 2017-2018 award year) to be considered for limited funded need-based grant programs.
+File your Free Application for Federal Student Aid (FAFSA) each year as early as possible after October 1.

 A loan is a type of financial aid that generally requires repayment.
 Loans can be need-based on non-need-based, so financial need may not be required for some loan programs.
 File your Free Application for Federal Student Aid (FAFSA) each year to be considered for federal loan programs.